nvennin/test-www/procedures/Procedure_GDP_BWRPX_Documentation_Control.md

 * Rounding is performed for final data calculation only.
 * If data processing has been repeated with progressive modification of processing parameters this must be visible to ensure that the processing parameters are not being manipulated to achieve a more desirable end point.
 * Data generated by mathematical calculations must be verified.
 Metadata are data that describe the attributes of other data and provide context and meaning.
 Metadata must also be verified.
-* Data that cannot be verified as being complete and accurate or has been inappropriately altered (i.e. correction without verification and justification by comment) without traceability back to the raw data is considered unreliable.
+* Data that cannot be verified as being complete and accurate or has been inappropriately altered (i.e. correction without verification and justification by comment) without traceability back to the raw data are considered unreliable.
 * Data review should evaluate the integrity of an individual data set, compliance with established specification or limits and any data risk indicators (e.g. amended, excluded or deleted data).

 ### Signatures, Initials, Stamps and Dates

-* Signatures are required for the approval of paper GDP documents.
-Initials may be used to support individual GDP record entries.
+* Signatures are required for the approval of GDP documents.
+For paper documents, initials may be used to support individual GDP record entries.
 Signature and initials must be consistent with that on file.
 Electronic records are authenticated electronically.
 * Data reviewers must check the consistent application of date and time stamps to ensure consistency in the sequence of workflow steps.
 * If an approver's name has been pre-populated on a document, but the approval is performed by a qualified designee, the designee must sign with their own name and indicate for whom they are signing.
 * Permanent and outsourced staff must not sign for another member of personnel unless otherwise delegated.
 * All GDP documents must indicate the names and roles for which approval has been obtained.
-* Master copy will be stamped 'MASTER' on reverse of page and issued copies of Controlled Documents will be stamped "CONTROLLED COPY".
 * Obsolete/withdrawn documents will be stamped “WITHDRAWN”.
 * Dates will be written or printed in the format DD-MMM-YYYY, the month may be abbreviated to a minimum of three letters, the year can be presented as two or four digits (e.g. 02 July 2018 or 02 Jul 18).
 * The handwritten time on documents will include am. or pm.
 Entering times in military format without the use of am. or pm. is also acceptable along with using the 24-hour clock.